HariharasudhanAS/ThiagarajarHack/README.md

 # ThiagarajarHack
-Detect frames where the face has been blurred
+Detect frames where the face has been blurred.
+VERY hacky solution

+## Working Principle
+Uses Haar Cascade for face detection, asssumes that a face is present in every frame